 Pitcher’s phrase is, of course, symptomatic of our growing ease with the idea that Shakespeare was happy to collaborate and revise on a fairly regular basis, and that, consequently, we are likely to find his fingerprints on texts hitherto kept at a safe distance from the canon.
 But the goal of general editors in the twenty-first century is not—not merely—to justify the admittance of Sir Thomas More and/or Edward III and/or Arden of Faversham and revise the scope of Shakespeare’s oeuvre accordingly.
 It is to make the very idea of a stable, Shakespeare-centric canon slightly suspect—this, at least, is what the new RSC volume of Collaborative Plays (2013) and The New Oxford Shakespeare (2016) might achieve.
 As the number of plays considered merely touched up by Shakespeare grows, as more and more of these plays find their way into established series and volumes of complete works, the once-clear boundaries of the canon become less distinct as well as less important.
-Were I asked during an admissions interview today how many plays Shakespeare wrote, my answer could easily be: ‘Anything between thirty-eight and forty-five, but it does not really matter anymore.’
+Were I asked during an admissions interview today how many plays Shakespeare wrote, my answer could easily be: “Anything between thirty-eight and forty-five, but it does not really matter anymore.”

 This change of perspective has some interesting implications.
 To begin with, anyone who embraces the expansiveness of The New Oxford Shakespeare would now find it difficult to claim that it is still possible to read all of Shakespeare.
 Even if we decide to ignore the supposed lost plays, Love’s Labour’s Won and Cardenio, that sense of satisfaction and empowerment enabled by the assumption that one has explored the body of Shakespeare’s works in its entirety has to be sacrificed to the vision of Shakespeare presented in this edition.
-The Shakespeare who collaborated with so many other playwrights, who revised old plays and had his own plays revised in turn, is a Shakespeare whose readers can never be sure where his work ends and another’s begins and what the ‘entirety’ of Shakespeare would therefore be like.
+The Shakespeare who collaborated with so many other playwrights, who revised old plays and had his own plays revised in turn, is a Shakespeare whose readers can never be sure where his work ends and another’s begins and what the “entirety” of Shakespeare would therefore be like.
 For some, this matters little.
 For those, on the other hand, who share T.S.
-Eliot’s view that ‘the whole of Shakespeare is one poem […] united by one significant, consistent, and developing personality’, these new problems of attribution pose a serious challenge.
-If, as Eliot claims (a claim the general editors of The New Oxford Shakespeare are happy to endorse), ‘we must know all of Shakespeare’s work in order to know any of it’, the new edition of his works would have us risk an epistemological crisis.
+Eliot’s view that “the whole of Shakespeare is one poem […] united by one significant, consistent, and developing personality”, these new problems of attribution pose a serious challenge (132).
+If, as Eliot claims (a claim the general editors of The New Oxford Shakespeare are happy to endorse), “we must know all of Shakespeare’s work in order to know any of it”, the new edition of his works would have us risk an epistemological crisis (Eliot 120-121; Taylor and Bourus 6).